kitstudios/Valeria/README.md

 # Valeria
-Valeria is a pre-built barebones social network client written in HTML, CSS, and JS.
+Valeria is a pre-built barebones social network client written in HTML, CSS, and JS.<br>
-The client connects to a MySQL/SQLite database over API using Fastly.
+The client connects to an API linked to a MySQL/SQLite Database.<br>
+A future software, [Celestia](https://github.com/kitstudios/Celestia), will be the recommended server software to use with Valeria.